ionos-enterprise/ionos-enterprise-puppet/README.md

 ## Testing

-Make sure you have the necessary dependencies installed in your development enviroment with `bundle`.
+Make sure you have the necessary dependencies installed in your development environment with `bundle`.
 Then use `rake` to run all the available tests.

 You can accomplish this by running the following commands from inside the repository root.